Common Questions

 Good starting points include:

-- Social Assistance on Reserve in British Columbia, from the Legal Services Society, explains what you need to know about social assistance benefits on reserve.
-This booklet explains how social assistance on reserve is different from assistance off reserve, how to get social assistance on reserve, what applicants can do if turned down, and how to get more information or help.
+- On Reserve: Benefits and Services: Social Assistance on Reserve, from the Legal Services Society, is a website that outlines what social assistance benefits are, the amounts involved, how to qualify and how to apply.
+The website links to the resource Income Assistance on Reserve in BC which explains how social assistance on reserve is different from assistance off reserve and how to get more information or help.

-- Your Welfare Rights: A Guide to BC Employment and Assistance, from the Legal Services Society, has information about welfare for people off reserve.
+- Off Reserve: Your Welfare Rights: How to Apply for Welfare, from the Legal Services Society, has information about welfare for people off reserve.

 - tags